Community Development Block Grant (CDBG)

 - assistance for private non-profit business

-- Provision of assistance to any of three types of subrecipients including neighborhood-based non-profit organizations, small business investment companies and local development corporations to carry out a neighborhood revitalization, community economic development or energy conservation project.
+- help for neighborhood-based non-profit organizations, small business investment companies, or local development corporations to carry out a neighborhood revitalization, community economic development or energy conservation project.

 CDBG funds may be used to finance the rehabilitation of:

 - privately owned buildings and improvements for residential purposes

-- Low-income public housing and other publicly owned residential buildings and improvements; or
+- low-income public housing and other publicly owned residential buildings and improvements

 The federal Department of Housing and Urban Development (HUD) provides Emergency Shelter Grants (ESG) to states, territories and local governments to improve the quality and number of emergency homeless shelters.
 The grant can be used to assist with the rehabilitation or conversion of buildings into homeless shelters and to provide funding for related social services, shelter operating expenses, homeless prevention activities, and administrative costs.
 HUD's purpose in funding the shelters and related social services is to provide a foundation for homeless people to begin moving to independent living.

 For more information on the ESG program, visit HUD's web site.